Robust On-Policy Sampling for Data-Efficient Policy Evaluation in Reinforcement Learning: Preliminaries

-where $\Pr(h|D)$ denotes the empirical probability of $h$, i.e.\ how often $h$ appears in $D$.
-This estimator is unbiased and strongly consistent given mild assumptions \cite{sen1993large}.
+If trajectories in $D$ are collected i.i.d.\ by running $\pieval$ (i.e., \textit{on-policy} sampling), the Monte Carlo estimator is unbiased and consistent assuming $g(h)$ is bounded \citep{sen1993large}.
 However, this method can have high variance as on-policy sampling may require many trajectories for the empirical trajectory distribution $\Pr(h|D)$ to accurately approximate $\Pr(h|\pieval)$.
 Since on-policy sampling collects each trajectory i.i.d., it relies on the law of large numbers for an accurate weighting on each possible return.
-We refer to the discrepancy between $\Pr(h|D)$ and $\Pr(h|\pieval)$ as \textit{sampling error}.
+We call error between $\Pr(h|D)$ and $\Pr(h|\pieval)$ \textit{sampling error}.